 “The police are supposed to make you feel safe, but I was terrified that night,” Sause says.
 “It was one of the worst nights of my life.”

 Following the encounter, Sause reported the incident to the officers’ supervisors several times.
 Every time, she was ignored.

 In November of 2015, Sause filed a federal lawsuit in District Court in Kansas.
-Sause claimed, in addition to other alleged violations, that her First Amendment right to religious liberty was violated when the officers ordered her to stop praying in her own home.
+Sause claimed, in addition to other alleged violations, that her First Amendment right to religious liberty was violated when these government officials ordered her to stop praying in her own home.

 In early 2016, the District Court dismissed Sause’s complaint, claiming that the police officer’s order to stop praying “may have offended her,” but did not “constitute a burden on her ability to exercise her religion.”